BluBracket/docs.blubracket.com/content/how-to/cli/using-cli-with-git/index.md

 secret_value:my_test_gcp_token
 ```

-##### Current limitations:
+#### Current limitations:

 * negate mask (!) is not supported

 * `.blubraket-ignore` is read only from the root repo directory, placing it in a sub directory will have no effect.

-##### Inline comments
+#### Inline comments

 In addition to .blubracket-ignore file, it is possible to mark a secret to be ignored by placing a “comment” on the **same** line as the secret.
 The comment/line has to have `BluBracketIgnore` string in it, please note that CLI will do case-sensitive comparison.

-##### Possible workarounds for false positives
+#### Possible workarounds for false positives

 Ignoring whole folders and/or secret type all the time could be dangerous as it can be easy to miss secrets.
 The recommended ways to deal with false positives are inline comments or ignoring the particular secret using `secret_value` rule in the `.blubracket-ignore` file.

 #### Adding checks for your own secrets {#own-secrets}

+BluBracket supports hundreds of different secret types, but you can extend it to detect any pattern you want.

-Out of the box BluBracket does support around 50 different secret types.
-If you want to check other secret types, it is easy.
-In a repo/clone folder create a file `.blubracket/customregex.yml` (if you want new secret checks be applicable for any repo, create the file in $HOME folder instead).
+In a repo/clone folder create a file `.blubracket/customregex.yml` (if you want new secret checks be applicable for any repo, create the file in `$HOME` folder instead).
 The content of the file is a list of secrets to check.
 Each secret is defined by two properties: `description` and `pattern`.
 Description is textual name for the secret that will be displayed by CLI if the secret is detected.
 Pattern is a regex to match the secret.
 Here is an example of how to a check for SSNs:

 ```yaml
 - pattern: (?P<value>\d{3}-\d{2}-\d{4})
   description: simple_ssn
   ```

-##### PII secrets
+### PII

-In addition to built-in secrets and custom secrets, CLI does support the ability to define a different group of “secrets” related to PII (Personally Identifiable Information) such as Social Security Numbers (SSN), emails, URLs, IP-addresses, etc. This feature is fully customizable.
+In addition to built-in secrets and custom secrets, the CLI supports the ability to define a different group of “secrets” related to PII (Personally Identifiable Information) such as Social Security Numbers (SSN), emails, URLs, IP-addresses, etc. This feature is fully customizable.
 Out of the box CLI defines several patterns but all can be disabled, or the corresponded action changed.
 Here is the default configuration file:

   ```yaml
   defaults: